-- 65. Labour migration policies have important implications for the development of inclusive cities that ensure access to decent living conditions for all and urban development that promotes social cohesion.
-The labour demanded by large-scale urban development also requires national and international policies to efficiently manage labour movement in ways that maximize benefits to host countries and countries of origin. - 66.
-In 2006, the League of Arab States adopted the Arab Declaration on International Migration to facilitate mobility and ensure mutual benefits among Arab States and countries of origin and promote Arab development and regional integration.
+Labour migration policies have important implications for the development of inclusive cities that ensure access to decent living conditions for all and urban development that promotes social cohesion.
+The labour demanded by large-scale urban development also requires national and international policies to efficiently manage labour movement in ways that maximize benefits to host countries and countries of origin.

+In 2006, the League of Arab States adopted the Arab Declaration on International Migration to facilitate mobility and ensure mutual benefits among Arab region countries and countries of origin, and promote Arab development and regional integration.
 The 2013 Declaration on International Migration in the Arab Region reinforced collaborative approaches to managing expatriate labour, particularly in the Gulf countries.
-The United Arab Emirates participated in a pilot project with selected Asian governments to increase the efficiency of temporary work contracting processes and improve the working and living conditions of expatriate workers. - 67.
-In the region's least developed countries, population movements have intensified at various points during or in the aftermath of civil wars in Somalia, Sudan and Yemen.
+The United Arab Emirates participated in a pilot project with selected Asian governments to increase the efficiency of temporary work contracting processes and to improve the working and living conditions of expatriate workers.

+In the region's least developed countries, population movements have intensified at various points during or in the aftermath of civil wars in Somalia, Sudan, and Yemen.
 Population transfers in Sudan occurred primarily between the signing of the Comprehensive Peace Agreement and the secession of South Sudan.
 The year before independence, 300,000 people moved from South Sudan to Sudan (UN DESA, 2013).
-These population movements and the urban primacy of Greater Khartoum have led to economic migration to the metropolitan region in search of job opportunities, better urban services and better quality of life.
+These population movements and the urban primacy of Greater Khartoum have led to economic migration to the metropolitan region in search of job opportunities, better urban services, and better quality of life.
 All of the region's least developed countries have experienced net emigration since the mid-1990s, though in the last five years, net immigration to Djibouti and Somalia has increased.

-F. Remittances
+G. Remittances

-- 68. Approximately 9 per cent of global remittances flow to Arab States, while 17 per cent flow from the Gulf States to migrants' countries of origin (World Bank, 2015).
+Approximately 9 per cent of global remittances flow to Arab region countries, while 17 per cent flow from the Gulf States to migrants' countries of origin (World Bank, 2015).
 Egypt receives the largest absolute value of remittances in the region and is the sixth largest recipient in the world.
 Greater Cairo and Upper Egypt are hubs for remittance investments, particularly in land and housing, which continue to appreciate rapidly.
 The most recent information on the contribution of remittances to GDP dates from 2013 and is therefore distorted by the effects of the 2011 turmoil in the Mashreq countries.
 Comoros is most dependent on remittances, which made up nearly 20 per cent of GDP in 2013.
-Other countries whose remittance receipts contribute more than 5 per cent of GDP include Lebanon (17.7%), Jordan (10.8%), Yemen (9.3%), Egypt (6.6%) and Morocco (6.6%) (World Bank, 2015b)4.
-Remittance outflows from Arab States come overwhelmingly from the Gulf States, led by Saudi Arabia and followed by the United Arab Emirates, Kuwait, Qatar and Oman. - 69.
-Remittances play a significant role in national development in the Arab States, often exceeding the value of official development assistance.
-They are a key element in the economic strategies of receiving households, many of which rely on them to meet basic needs and build assets.
-Savings are invested in land acquisition, housing and subsequent incremental improvements and funds to start a commercial activity.
+Other countries whose remittance receipts contribute more than 5 per cent of GDP include Lebanon (17.7%), Jordan (10.8%), Yemen (9.3%), Egypt (6.6%) and Morocco (6.6%) (World Bank, 2015b)3.
+Remittance outflows from Arab region countries come overwhelmingly from the Gulf States, led by Saudi Arabia and followed by the United Arab Emirates, Kuwait, Qatar, and Oman.

-4 Data for remittances as a share of GDP in 2013 are not available for Bahrain, Libya, Mauritania, State of Palestine, Syrian Arab Republic or United Arab Emirates.
+3 Data for remittances as a share of GDP in 2013 are not available for Bahrain, Libya, Mauritania, Syrian Arab Republic, or United Arab Emirates.